-The site development proposes that all new buildings and roadways be built with a minimum finished first floor elevation of 16 feet, three and a half feet above the preliminary 100-year elevations, in accordance with §186-5(B)(3) and §186-5(-C).(1) of the Village Code..
+The site development proposes that all new buildings and roadways be built with a minimum finished first floor elevation of 165 feet, three and a half feet above the preliminary 100-year elevations, in accordance with §186-5(B)(3) and §186-5(-C).(1) of the Village Code, which is higher than the preliminary 500-year annual exceedance probability stillwater elevation of 14.1 feet.
 No further mitigation measures are required.